CassieMcPeek/ECE382_Lab8/README.md

 The schematic below combines the wiring from the past two labs to form the functioning robot.

   ![alt text] (https://raw.github.com/CassieMcPeek/ECE382_Lab8/master/Schematic.jpg "Schematic")

+# Functionality

+# Conclusion

+# Documentation

+C2C Dusty Weisner assisted me a lot in debugging my code.
+He gave me the idea to use a max and min threshold for how close the robot should be to the left wall in order to make it through the maze.
+He also helped me a lot in determining the threshold of my sensors in order to have them be triggered at a reasonable distance from the wall.